Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 ## 00_setup_dada2

-We first have to setup the data2 pipeline by installing the necessary R packages and creating an R environment by running the 00_setup slurm script.
+We first have to setup the data2 pipeline by installing the necessary R packages and creating an R environment by running the `00_setup` slurm script.
 Before doing so, change the file of where data is stored and where the output will to be stored in the R script.
 You do not have to create the output directory yourself as the R script will do this for you.
 You can add the mapping file as well but you can skip this as well.
+You only have to install the dada2_ernakovich environment with the R packages once, if you run first for 16S and then for ITS you can skip this step the second time for instance.

 **slurm script**